NotTheDBA/sample-windows-service/README.md

 # sample-windows-service

-This is a project example I created in my previous roll to demonstrate the technique of having a windows service listener that polls a database for queued transaction records, then uploads the transaction data to a web API of a third-party service.
+This is a project example I created in my previous role to demonstrate the technique of having a windows service listener that polls a database for queued transaction records, then uploads the transaction data to a web API of a third-party service.

 The code is non-functional, but based on a real-world project.
 The template was desinged to be quickly converted to a functional implementation with